Ukraine targets Moscow in ‘one of largest ever’ drone attacks

 Ukraine’s drone assault came as Russia struggles to push Ukrainian forces out of Kursk, two weeks after the surprise incursion.

+Alexei Smirnov, the acting regional governor of Kursk, said one person was killed and two injured after a Ukrainian drone dropped an explosive on a vehicle.

 Hundreds of prisoners were taken and tens of thousands of civilians were forced to evacuate following Ukraine’s lightning raid on Kursk on August 6.
 Ukraine now claims to control 1,263sq km (488sq miles) of Kursk territory, including 93 settlements.

-Ukrainian drones had also hit an oil storage facility in Rostov on Sunday, sparking a massive fire.
-On Wednesday, hundreds of Russian firefighters were still battling the blaze.
+Russia’s electoral commission said it was postponing elections in seven municipalities in Kursk, posting on Telegram that the polls would take place once there was “a full guarantee of the security of voters”.

 Former Russian President Dmitry Medvedev, the deputy head of Russia’s Security Council, promised on Wednesday that there would be no talks between the two countries until Ukraine is completely defeated.